psoukie/psoukie.github.io/_notes/direction-based-notation-for-hive.md

 title: Direction-Based Notation for Hive
 subtitle: A Thematic Symmetrical Notation System for the Hive Board Game
 started: 2021-04-07
-date: 2022-02-08
+date: 2022-02-10
 series: entertainment
 image: hive-photo.jpg
 toc: true
 series: entertainment
 summary: "This notation system fulfills the following goals: (1) Games that are mirrored, rotated or played with reversed colors have identical notations.
-(2) Pieces of the same kind do not need to be tracked.
+(2) Pieces of the same kind do not need to be tracked to be told apart.
 (3) Every move has only one notation."
 ---

 A consistent notation system plays a key role in the practice and study of board games.
 The direction-based notation for Hive was created to fulfill the following goals:

 1. Games that are mirrored, rotated or played with reversed colors all have identical notations.
-2. Pieces of the same kind do not need to be tracked.
+2. Pieces of the same kind do not need to be tracked to be told apart.
 3. Every move has only one notation.
 4. Moves are easy to record and replay for human players and computers.